WritingHusky/Twilight_Princess_apworld/docs/setup_en.md

 3. Copy the contents of the `lib` folder in the downloaded Twilight Princess APWorld zip file to your Archipelago installation's `lib` folder.

-If you're playing Twilight Princess, you must also download the REL loader from https://tprandomizer.com/ and the [custom seed file](https://generator.tprandomizer.com/s/aptest) and place both in the save data of dolphin
+If you're playing Twilight Princess, you must also download the REL loader from https://tprandomizer.com/ and the [custom seed file](https://generator.tprandomizer.com/s/aptest) and place both in the save data of dolphin, alongside the RandomizerAP.US.gci file from the zip folder

 ## Setting Up a YAML